CaptainToTo/unity-style-guide/Process.md

 ## Postmortem Periods

 Developers can take part in postmortems at regular intervals during development.
 Focusing on the engineering side of game development, postmortems should be a reflection on how the last set of features were implemented, and how that could affect implementing the next set of features.
 This postmortem period is encouraged to be used as time to refactor, optimize, and measure the performance of code.
 This period should avoid lasting more than a week.
-If any refactors aren't completed by an certain deadline, then work on them should stop in favor of continuing development.
+If any refactors aren't completed by a set deadline, then work on them should stop in favor of continuing development.
 Developers should also take this time to interact with artists, designers, and leads to get a better perspective of what features they will be implementing in the future so they can have a better assessment of what needs to be refactored.

 ## Version Control